shabegger/phys-575-quantum-renewable/index.md

 another way, yet, as there are a number of promising quantum-based algorithms in development that may be able to solve certain optimization problems much more quickly than classical computers.

+Complexity of power networks is expected to increase, as the number of power plants increases. [[Ajagekar 2019](https://doi.org/10.1016/j.energy.2019.04.186)]

+Quantum computing has been identified as a potentially useful tool in quantum chemistry, machine learning, cryptography and optimization.
+Complexity of power networks is expected to increase, as the number of power plants increases. [[Ajagekar 2019](https://doi.org/10.1016/j.energy.2019.04.186)]